1How large will my group be?

 6Do I need experience riding a motorcycle?

-Yes, a moderate level of experience is required for our on-road tours, and at least an intermediate level is required for our off-road tours.
+Yes, an intermediate level of experience is required for our on-road tours, and an advanced level is required for our off-road tours.

 7What type of bike will I be riding?